Adding Tables in Day One

 1. Edit the table structure any time.
 Place your cursor in the table, click the Table icon again to add or delete rows or columns or delete the table.

 1. Day One will sync as usual, so your table appears across all your devices.
-For now, on iOS and Android, tables added on Day One for the web will appear as read-only, so you can view any tables you’ve created or synced.
-If you’d like to keep writing on mobile, you can still add and edit Markdown tables in your entries.
+For now, on Mac, iOS, and Android, tables created on Day One for the web will appear as read-only – you can view any tables you’ve created or synced, and you can still add text or images around them like in a regular entry.
+If you’d like to keep writing tables directly on those platforms, you can still add and edit Markdown tables in your entries.

 Capture life’s moments, anytime, anywhere.